waiwera/waiwera/doc/user/installation.rst

 Installing Waiwera
 ******************

-Waiwera can be run on most operating systems (e.g. Linux, Windows, Mac OS) using `Docker <https://www.docker.com/>`_, and for many users this is likely to be the easiest option.
+Waiwera can be run on most operating systems (e.g. Linux, Windows, macOS) using `Docker <https://www.docker.com/>`_, and for many users this is likely to be the easiest option.
 Linux users also have the option of building a native Waiwera executable (see :ref:`native_linux_build`).

 .. index:: Docker
 .. _using_docker: